the-turing-way/the-turing-way/book/website/ethical-research/cultural-change/alt-models-discussion.md

 (er-cc-am-discussion-vacuum)=
 ## Culture Change Doesn't Happen in a Vacuum
 As part of the overall Scientific Reform movement, many researchers and advocates have long acknowledged the need for substantial interventions in research culture to move practices towards more open, reproducible and collaborative work.
-These interventions have mostly been focused on either a) technological solutions seeking to address perceived failings and restrictions in the current academic publishing system or b) top-down policy requirements mandating openness (for example Plan S, UKRI open research policy).
+These interventions have mostly been focused on either a) technological solutions seeking to address perceived failings and restrictions in the current academic publishing system or b) top-down policy requirements mandating openness (for example [Plan S](https://www.coalition-s.org/why-plan-s/), [UKRI open research stance](https://www.ukri.org/what-we-do/supporting-healthy-research-and-innovation-culture/open-research/)).

 However, our discussion began with many participants flagging that culture is part of an overarching series of systems within society, that are all interconnected and influence each other.
 Cultural change in academia, like that sought by open research advocates, therefore needs to be understood through the lens of system change.
 For example, many advocates want the academic credit and recognition system to move away from number of papers published as a metric for success.
 This would mean changing the way that promotions are awarded, research institutions evaluated, and academic knowledge shared.
 Publishing companies, who make large profits from publishing academic research, are likely to fight against the change if they think it will harm their profits.
-It is always possible to change cultures, big and small, but taking into account the wider factors also in play when we seek to change the was research is produced can help identify previously unconsidered barriers and pitfalls.
+It is always possible to change cultures, big and small, but it will be easier when we take into account the wider factors also in play.
+When we seek to change the was research is produced we need to identify and consider previously unconsidered barriers and pitfalls.

 (er-cc-am-discussion-modelsmatter)=
 ## Models Matter
 As referenced in {ref}`er-cultural-change-pyramid` the portrayal by Nosek et al, of culture change as a pyramid with infrastructure at the bottom has drawn criticisms.
 Certainly participants in the culture change discussion expressed confusion, disconnect, and disappointment at the apparent disempowerment of communities inferred from their position in the diagram, and the exclusion of key factors in driving change, such as consultation with communities, feedback loops, and the impact this approach might have on researchers.
 The explicit hierarchy can also be interpreted as assigning relative importance to each of the stages, when often their relative importance fluctuates depending on the norms, practices, existing infrastructure, and the influence that each of these factors exerts on the other.
-Although the blog post in which the model is introduced offers more context about why specifically, the authors have chosen to present their model for change in this way, we now frequently see the diagram taken out of context and used to justify techno-solutionism.
+Although the blog post in which the model is introduced offers more context about why specifically, we now frequently see the diagram taken out of context and used to justify techno-solutionism.
-This further underscores the need for advocates to think critically about designing visual representations and how they may be misinterpreted or used out of context.
+Advocates for change therefore need to think critically about designing visual representations and how they may be misinterpreted or used out of context.
-This might need to be balanced against the effectiveness of communicating concepts using simple structures and clear diagrams
+There is a balance between using simple structures and clear diagrams, and communicating complex concepts effectively.

 (er-cc-am-discussion-factors)=
 ## Factors to consider in culture change modelling

-So, if we reject the hierarchical perspective presented in Nosek et al in our discussion, what are the factors we feel need to be considered when it comes to culture change in research practices?
+So, if we reject the hierarchical perspective presented by Nosek in our discussion, what are the factors we feel need to be considered when it comes to culture change in research practices?
 The group discussed several broad groups of factors, all of which

 ### The past